Tips When Using Coupons

 c) Scans the proper price for coupons that say “free” (the checker may need to manually look up the price for this product and give you credit)

-d) Gives you credit for the number of bags you brought in (some stores will take 5 cents per bag or more off your order if you bring your own bags, while others may give you additional reward points)
+d) Gives you credit for the number of bags you brought in (some stores provide reward points or fuel credits when customers bring in their own bags)

-After checking out your groceries it’s a good idea to take a look at your receipt to make sure you received all of the credits noted in items (a) through (d) above.
+After checking out your groceries if you have time, take a look at your receipt to make sure you received all of the credits noted in items (a) through (d) above.

-If not, it’s a good time to stop by the customer service desk to get the proper credit.
+If not, it’s a good time to stop by the customer service desk to get the proper credit that’s owed to you.

 Make sure to check the back of your receipt for additional coupons!